 The main purpose of the ARC is to prevent restrictions of competition.
-While other objectives may be taken into account if they are directly related to this main objective (eg, consumer welfare, efficiencies and in particular the protection of small or medium-sized undertakings as customers or competitors), German competition law does not take into account social or political goals in the assessment of potential abuses of dominance (such as labour market considerations) (see section 30 of the ARC and the response to question 30; note, however, that the FCO has, so far, only slowly started to adopt the more sophisticated economic analyses used by the European Commission, and still continues to consider market shares as very important in its analysis).
+While other objectives may be taken into account if they are directly related to this main objective (eg, consumer welfare, efficiencies and in particular the protection of small or medium-sized undertakings as customers or competitors), German competition law does not take into account social or political goals in the assessment of potential abuses of dominance (such as labour market considerations) (see section 30 of the ARC; note, however, that the FCO has, so far, only slowly started to adopt the more sophisticated economic analyses used by the European Commission, and still continues to consider market shares as very important in its analysis).
+The FCO's recent investigation against Facebook has reignited debate over whether certain consumer welfare aspects should be taken into account when assessing dominant behaviour.
+To assess whether Facebook's terms and conditions constitute an abuse pursuant to section 19(1) of the ARC, the FCO's theory of harm took into account in particular the violation of data protection rules, which have the key objective to protect the fundamental right of informational self-determination and thus the private network users' control over how and for what purpose their data is used (see also question 22).

-4 Sector-specific dominance rules
+Sector-specific dominance rules

-Are there sector-specific dominance rules, distinct from the generally applicable dominance provisions?
+4 Are there sector-specific dominance rules, distinct from the generally applicable dominance provisions?